Stewards of Children

 (To include basic study design, measures, results, and notable limitations)

-The current study examines the feasibility and acceptability of the Stewards of Children child sexual abuse prevention program for child care professionals provided in two different formats: in-person and web-based.
+The purpose of the study was to examine the feasibility and acceptability of the Stewards of Children child sexual abuse prevention program for childcare professionals provided in two different formats: in-person and web-based.
 Participants were randomly assigned to one of three conditions: (1) in-person training, (2) web-based training, or (3) waitlist control.
-Results indicated that stewards impacted knowledge, attitudes, and preventive behaviors.
+Measures utilized include self-report data, the Child Sexual Abuse Knowledge Questionnaire, the Child Sexual Abuse Myth Scale, and study-developed surveys.
+Results indicate that Stewards of Children impacted knowledge, attitudes, and preventive behaviors.
 No differences were found between training modalities (i.e., in-person versus web-based) on knowledge and preventive behaviors.
 Limitations include the use of a post-test only assessment for knowledge and attitudes, attrition, and that the study did not discuss the impact of the training on the prevention or identification of abuse.

 Type of Study: